stojkovskistefan/togaf/README.md

 D. You explain that the architected approach would be based on the existing CRM architecture since that is the current baseline.
 You would extend the approach used to build the existing roadmap for the CRM system, which addresses competing product line demands and the capacity of enterprise resources.
 The extension would serve digital health services.
 This is a reasonable compromise to address current and future product needs.

+**Answer:** A

+**Explanation:**
+TOGAF emphasizes clear problem definition, stakeholder identification, and consensus.
+Developing an Architecture Vision that addresses stakeholder interests and obtaining agreement ensures that conflicts are resolved and the architecture supports improved engagement.

 ---

 **Question 4 (Exam 5, Q4):**